 Tran Le Xuan Palace includes three villas:

-- Bach Ngoc Villa: entertainment place of Tran Le Xuan’s family and high-ranking officers during the First Republic period.
+• Bach Ngoc Villa: an entertainment place of Tran Le Xuan’s family and high-ranking officers during the First Republic period.

 The entire villa area is over 13,000 square meters.
-Bach Ngoc Villa is equipped with a heated swimming pool.
+Bach Ngoc Villa features a heated swimming pool.
 Behind the Lam Ngoc villa is a Japanese flower garden.
 Lam Ngoc Villa also has an escape tunnel and shelter.

 Hang Nga Villa

-Hang Nga Villa or Crazy House (known in English as: Crazy House) is a guesthouse in Da Lat, located at 3 Huynh Thuc Khang, Xuan Huong – Da Lat ward on a campus of nearly 2,000 m².
+Hang Nga Villa (also known as Crazy House) is a guesthouse in Da Lat, located at 3 Huynh Thuc Khang, Xuan Huong-Da Lat Ward, with a campus of nearly 2,000 m².
 This house is famous for its special architectural style.

 Bao Dai Summer Palace

-In addition, the palace also contains valuable and well-preserved artifacts that were left behind, including Hue royal antiquities, a large white bust of Bao Dai himself, and an engraved glass map of Vietnam.
+In addition, the palace contains valuable, well-preserved artifacts, including Hue royal antiquities, a large white bust of Bao Dai, and an engraved glass map of Vietnam.

 Da Lat railway station

-It is an attractive tourist attraction, containing many cultural values of Lam Dong in general and the local people in particular.
-The railway station was designed in 1932 by the French and opened in 1938.
-Largely unused during Vietnam War, the line was gradually dismantled after the North Vietnamese victory in 1975.
+It is an attractive tourist destination that reflects Lam Dong’s cultural values, in general, and the local people’s, in particular.
+The Da Lat Station was designed by the French in 1932 and opened in 1938.
+Largely unused during the Vietnam War, the line was gradually dismantled after the North Vietnamese victory in 1975.

 However, it was returned to a limited level of service in the 1990s.
-Up to now, a 7 km section of the line between Da Lat Railway Station and the nearby village of Trai Mat was restored and returned to active use as a tourist attraction.
+To date, a 7 km section of the line between Da Lat Railway Station and the nearby village of Trai Mat has been restored and returned to active use as a tourist attraction.

 Address: 01 Quang Trung Street, Xuan Huong – Da Lat ward.